Highland Park Architectural Conservation District

 - Staff won't be able to review applications for completeness immediately upon submittal.

 - Do not begin any work, or buy materials, until after confirmation that your project was approved by the Commission.

-The Highland Park neighborhood is also called Roxbury Highlands.
+The Highland Park neighborhood is also called Roxbury Highlands or Fort Hill.
 It covers about 170 acres of steep terrain with puddingstone outcroppings.
 This historic area of Roxbury was characterized by prehistoric Native settlements and sparsely settled farmland by European settlers.
 The highlands of Roxbury served a strategic role in the Revolutionary War.
 After the war, the area developed as a fashionable 19th-century streetcar suburb.
 Roxbury was annexed to the City of Boston in 1868.

 During the 1950s, large numbers of white residents, predominantly of Russian Jewish heritage, left Roxbury.
 They moved to western suburbs — such as Brookline and Newton — or south to Dorchester and Mattapan.
 By the 1960s, the neighborhood was predominantly occupied by Black families.
 These families moved from the American South and other Boston neighborhoods, including the North and South Ends.
 In recent decades, more Latinx people have also moved into the neighborhood.
 Today, Highland Park is a vibrant and diverse neighborhood that residents are proud to call home.

 The neighborhood includes excellent examples of late 18th-, 19th-, and early 20th-century architectural styles.
 These include:

 - Second Empire, and